sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-digital-forensics.md

 ## Task 1: Introduction to Digital Forensics

-Forensics applies science to investigate crimes.
+The field of forensics applies science to investigate crimes.
 Digital forensics, focusing on digital evidence, stands at the intersection between cybersecurity and forensics.

 There are two types of investigations where digital forensics is applicable:
-1. Public-sector investigations: carried out by government and law enforcement
+1. Public-sector investigations: These investigations are carried out by government and law enforcement.
-2. Private-sector investigations: carried out by corporations
+2. Private-sector investigations: These investigations are carried out by corporations.

 <details>